DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-10-26-beta-prototype-updates.md

       text: "Data requirements",
       img: { src: "2020.11.02_12_16_20_Data requirements - Register trainee teachers - GOV.UK.png" }
     }, {
-      text: "Add a trainee - What type are they one?",
+      text: "Add a trainee - What type of training are they on?",
       img: { src: "2020.11.02_12_16_42_Add a trainee - Register trainee teachers - GOV.UK.png" }
     }, {
       text: "Add a trainee - Type of training completed",